 Life as a mom requires constant investment.
 Life as a homeschool mom, even more so.
-It’s easy for any mom to lose track of her own health, but for the mom who has a task-oriented personality, it’s especially easy to let days, weeks, and even months go by without any conscious focus on personal needs.
+It’s easy for any mom to lose track of her own health, but for the mom who has a task-oriented personality, it’s especially easy to let days, weeks, and even months go by without any conscious focus on self care and personal needs.

 Here’s the truth: You might love and be energized by completing tasks.
 But in the long run, you can end up losing connection with other important parts of life, including your health and your relationships, if you don’t take time to meet your own needs.
-Bottom line for a task-oriented mom: lack of self-care can lead to workaholism, even for a stay-at-home/work-at-home homeschool mom.
+Bottom line for a task-oriented mom: lack of self care can lead to workaholism, even for a stay-at-home/work-at-home homeschool mom.

 Here are some simple, unselfish ways to engage in self-care and avoid that workaholism.